 Researchers, authors, students and history buffs gathered here last weekend for the annual D.C.
 Historical Studies Conference.
 I was there as a presenter on Friday, in a joint appearance with author Ann McClellan.

-This year’s conference, the 39th one, featured among its topics local anniversaries including the sesquicentennial of President Lincoln’s emancipation of slaves in D.C. and the centennial of the cherry trees in Potomac Park.
+This year’s conference, the 39th one, featured among its topics local anniversaries of the sesquicentennial of President Lincoln’s emancipation of slaves in D.C. and the centennial of the cherry trees in Potomac Park.
 I told the story of Eliza Scidmore, emphasizing some D.C. connections that have come to light in my research.
 Ann, the author of two books on the Cherry Blossom Festival, described the efforts of a local couple, Marian (“Daisy”) and David Fairchild, whose interest in cherry trees overlapped with Eliza’s.

-Then, in an unexpected turn of events, everyone got what they wanted, when a Japanese businessman named Jokichi Takamine learned about Mrs. Taft’s plan and offered to donate a couple thousand trees for the project.
+Then, in a sudden turn of events,the project swelled dramatically when a Japanese businessman named Jokichi Takamine learned about Mrs. Taft’s plan and offered to donate a couple thousand trees for the project.
+Eliza mediated the exchange.
 In the end, more than 3,000 of the trees were sent, officially a gift of Japan.

-I learned recently that one of the original trees still stands on the grounds of the Library of Congress, just across the street from where I have an office in the library’s Adams Building.
+I learned recently that one of the original trees still stands on the grounds of the Library of Congress, just across the street from where I have a study desk in the library’s Adams Building.